pepper-craft/geo-calculation-toolkit-api-docs/detail/intersection-between-a-polyline-and-a-polygonal-area.md

 ## Intersection between a polyline and a polygonal area

-This is an HTTP API that checks whether a given polyline intersects with a polygonal area based on their respective coordinates.
+This is an HTTP API that determines whether a polyline intersects with a polygonal area.

 ---